Tips for Cleaning Your Home After Water Damage

 • Get in touch with your insurer

 If you have insurance in place, now is the time to get in touch with them.
-Many companies will have approved repairers or companies they work with for different water damage issues.
+Many companies will have approved repairers or companies they work with for example water damage brooklyn.
 This can save you a lot of time phoning around to find people to help and means you will just have an excess to pay rather than the whole cost of the damage.
 Remember, buildings insurance covers damage to the structure while content insurance covers your furniture, belongings and carpets.

 • Start removing the water